alexfoxy/lax.js/README.md

 ```

 ### Driver name
-The name of the driver you want to use as a source of values to map to your animation, for example, the `document`'s scrollY position.
+The name of the driver you want to use as a source of values to map to your animation, for example, the document's scrollY position.
 Read about adding drivers [here](#adding-drivers).

 ### CSS property
 The name of the CSS property you want to animate, for example `opacity` or `rotate`.
 See a list of supported properties [here](#css-properties).